ShravyaB-21/LoS_Theory_HW.txt/README.md

 This one is insane in scale — it has over 2,800 hacking/security tools bundled in.
 It is built on Arch Linux, which means it is more technical and needs some Linux experience to use comfortably.
 Best for advanced penetration testers who want maximum tool variety.

 **Tails (The Amnesiac Incognito Live System) —** The Privacy Ghost Tails is built purely for privacy and anonymity.
-It routes all internet traffic through Tor (a network that hides your identity), and here's the wild part — it doesnot save anything on the computer once you shut it down.
+It routes all internet traffic through Tor (a network that hides your identity).
+It does not save anything on the computer once you shut it down.
 Boot it from a USB, use it, remove the USB, and it is like we were never there.
 Journalists, activists, and privacy-focused people use this a lot.

 **Security Onion —** The Watchdog
-This tool is not for attacking systems — it is for defending and monitoring them.
+This tool is not for attacking systems .
+It is for defending and monitoring them.
 It is built for security monitoring and threat detection, packed with tools that watch network traffic and alert us when something suspicious happens.
 For example, CCTV cameras + alarm system for your network.

-**CAINE -** (Computer Aided Investigative Environment) Specifically built for digital forensics — investigating a hacked/compromised system after an attack already happened.
+**CAINE -** (Computer Aided Investigative Environment) Specifically built for digital forensics.
+Investigating a hacked/compromised system after an attack already happened.
 It helps recover deleted files, analyze disk images, and build evidence, similar to how detectives investigate a crime scene, but digitally.

 A real cybersecurity team doesnot just attack (red team), they also defend (blue team) and investigate after the fact.
 So a good lab setup usually mixes: